yangjing6688/framework/README.md

         - User-Interfaces (XIQ and XIQSE).
         - Traffic Generators

-Please refer to the extreme-automation-test repository for [directions](https://github.com/extremenetworks/extreme-automation-tests) on how to setup and use this framework
+Please refer to the extreme_automation_tests repository for [directions](https://github.com/extremenetworks/extreme_automation_tests) on how to setup and use this framework